LeToNode/Play2.0-CN-doc/scalaGuide/main/tests/ScalaFunctionalTest.md

 ## Starting a real HTTP server

-Sometimes you want to test the real HTTP stack from with your test.
-You can then start a test server:
+Sometimes you want to test the real HTTP stack from with your test, in which case you can start a test server:

 ```
 "run in a server" in {